 Manuscripts submitted to the journal should be relevant to the mission of the IJSWVE, which focuses on areas such as:

-- Development of models for analyzing and resolving value and ethical conflicts.
+- Development of models for analyzing and resolving values and ethical conflicts

-- Discussion of ethical and value dilemmas related to the development of new technologies.
+- Discussion of ethical and values dilemmas related to the development of new technologies

-- Examples of good practice that clearly highlight ethical and value considerations.
+- Examples of good practice that clearly highlight ethical and values considerations

-- Reviews and analyzes scholarly and practice books, monographs, and articles written on the topic of social work values and ethics.
+- Reviews and analyses of scholarly and practice books, monographs, and articles on social work values and ethics